Group5-secD/Cartify-e-commerce-website/README.md

+### im didnt finish home age still, and other informatics (ha, is there a word informatics)

 # Cartify E-commerce Website
 Cartify is a frontend e-commerce simulation built to demonstrate mastery of basic web technologies, core JavaScript concepts, specifically focusing on functions, and regular expressions.